phunterlau/scholar_extension/README.md

 High voltage warning: it is mostly for my personal use, never promised stability or production quality, nor easy setups.
 Contributions on a better frontend is always welcomed and appreciated!

+Change logs:

+* July 30: add Llama 3.1 support via Groq; add "start summary" and a progress bar, and the summary shows up one by one when done.

 ## How to install

 1. Download the repo and unpack it.